Can the Blues become European history makers?

 Linfield went through 5-2 on aggregate and they were now in to new territory with their first and only appearance in the last eight.

-CSKA Reg Flag of Sofia were their opponents but Tommy Leishman's team suffered a blow before the tie when goalkeeper Iam McFaul left to join Newcastle United.
+CSKA Reg Flag of Sofia were their opponents but Tommy Leishman's team suffered a blow before the tie when goalkeeper Willie McFaul left to join Newcastle United.

 The Blues hosted the Bulgarians in the first leg and, after going behind early, Hamilton and Tommy Shields scored to make it 2-1 before Vasil Romanov completed a double to level.

-It all hinged on the game at the People's Army Stadium in Bulgaria, and Dimitar Yakimov's goal early in the second half proved decisive as CSKA won 1-0 to make the semi-finals in a competition won that season by Celtic.
+It all hinged on the game at the People's Army Stadium in Bulgaria.
+Dimitar Yakimov's goal early in the second half proved decisive as CSKA won 1-0 to make the semi-finals in a competition won that season by Celtic.

 Tragedy strikes as Glens march to last eight